curif/telegram-to-trakt/README.md

     * trakt connection information (see below)
     * list: a trakt user list where you add the movies of intereset.
 * telegram: telegram connection information (see below)

+# Examples

+In the configuration example above, a Drama movie with a calification of 8/17000 (17000 votes that result in a calification of eight) will be selected.
+Instead, if the movie is a Sport Drama will be excluded .

+A Horror movie with a calification of 5.5/200 will be selected.
+The same but animation horror will be excluded.
+Usefull if you like Horror movies but not the Animation genre.

+This configuration catches any movie with a calification 7/1000 or above.
+But exclude Shorts for example.

 # Trakt